Things to do in Bavaria

 The landscape of the Bavarian/Czech border offers a wide variety of walking opportunities.
 From a gentle forest stroll for food and drink at a former woodcutter's cottage, to the challenge of a hike up the Grosser Arber mountain, we have it all.
 Experience the dappled light of the forest glades as you walk round a glacial lake, or panoramic vistas from mountain summits - this very special part of the world has a lot to offer.
 You can even take a walk across the former Iron Curtain.

-We have a selection of walks with different themes, many of them devised for people starting from our apartments, all of them tried and tested and covering both sides of the border: Bavaria and the Czech Republic with detailed routes and directions provided.
+We have a selection of walks with different themes, many of them devised for people starting from our apartment, all of them tried and tested and covering both sides of the border: Bavaria and the Czech Republic with detailed routes and directions provided.
 The 6 themes so far are:

 Walk to Lunch or Coffee and Cake

-We have found 9 different destinations for lunch and 2 for coffee and cakes, all within 1/2 hour - 3 hours walk of our apartments and many have alternative suggestions for the walk back.
+We have found 9 different destinations for lunch and 2 for coffee and cakes, all within 1/2 hour - 3 hours walk of our apartment and many have alternative suggestions for the walk back.

 Buggy/Wheelchair Friendly Walks